 We offer a fixed-fee HR and employment law support service to employers called Beswicks HR.

-Beswicks HR provides unlimited access to qualified employment lawyers who are available to advise on employment queries 24/7.
+Beswicks HR provides unlimited access to qualified employment solicitors who are available to advise on employment queries 24/7.

 In addition, Beswicks HR clients receive a full audit of all HR contracts and polices, with an annual update at no extra cost.
 Plus access to Beswicks HR Online which includes downloadable contracts.